SiggeMcKvack/zelda3/docs/RESTOOL_C.md

 # 2. Place your ROM in the project root
 cp /path/to/your/rom.sfc ../zelda3.sfc

-# 3. Extract assets and compile
+# 3. Extract assets and compile (all data extracted directly from ROM)
 ./zelda3-restool --extract-from-rom ../zelda3.sfc

 # 4. Verify output
-ls -lh zelda3_assets.dat  # Should be ~680KB
+ls -lh zelda3_assets.dat  # Should be ~680KB for US-only, ~1MB with multiple languages
 ```

+**Note:** The C restool extracts all assets directly from ROM addresses - no intermediate YAML or PNG files are required.
+This ensures release builds work on any system without needing pre-extracted asset files.

 ## Command-Line Parameters